 - European participants sailing the Southern Route start from London on 12 July 2014 in company with the European Odyssey fleet.
 On the way to the Canary Islands they follow the European Odyssey route before crossing the Atlantic to the Caribbean and continuing to Panama and the Pacific Ocean.

-- The main start of the Blue Planet Odyssey is in Miami in January 2015, although participants will also be starting from London, the Canary Islands, the Caribbean and the US West Coast, with opportunities for others to join the route in the Pacific.
+- The main start of the Blue Planet Odyssey is in Key West, Florida in January 2015, although participants will also be starting from London, the Canary Islands, the Caribbean and the US West Coast, with opportunities for others to join the route in the Pacific.

 - Detours will be made along the main route to call at endangered islands in every ocean: the San Blas Islands will be visited en route to Panama, while the Galapagos and Tuamotus will be stops on the route to Tahiti.
 Tokelau and Tuvalu will be incorporated into a detour from Tahiti to Fiji.
 The Andaman and Maldive Islands will be visited during the crossing of the North Indian Ocean.